docelic/Viper/README.md

 In summary, to perform the installation, you will:

 1. Find a suitable Devuan GNU+Linux, Debian GNU, or Ubuntu machine to use as Viper install server
-1. Decide on the machine's hostname
+1. Note the machine's hostname
 1. Find name of the network interface on which Viper's DHCP server will be listening
 1. Install required packages: `apt install slapd ldap-utils libfile-find-rule-perl libnet-ldap-perl libtext-csv-xs-perl liblist-moreutils-perl isc-dhcp-server-ldap make sudo libyaml-perl apache2`
 1. Verify and run script `scripts/viper-setup.sh [ETH_INTERFACE_NAME] [HOST_NAME]`, or manually execute lines from it